Cha Eun-woo: 2013–2015: Career beginnings and acting debut

-2016–present: Debut with Astro, solo activities and rising popularity
+2016–2022: Debut with Astro, solo activities and rising popularity

-Astro debuted on February 23, 2016, with the EP Spring Up.
+Cha debuted in Astro on February 23, 2016, with the EP Spring Up.
+In May, Cha was announced as one of the cast members of SBS reality-documentary show Law of the Jungle in New Caledonia.
 In August, Cha participated in the Chuseok special variety show, Replies That Make Us Flutter.
 In September, he participated in another Chuseok pilot program, Boomshakalaka.
 Cha was announced as a host of Show!
 Music Core alongside Kim Sae-ron, Lee Soo-min and Xiyeon from 2016 to 2018.
 In 2016, he also starred in the web drama My Romantic Some Recipe.